Recap: Attending GopherCon UK in London

 Exploring London

-Arrived a day early to get some sightseeing in before the conference started.
-Started with a walk along the Thames - hit the classic tourist spots like Tower Bridge, Parliament, and Big Ben.
-The weather was surprisingly good for London in August, so made the most of it and walked all the way to Buckingham Palace.
-Took the tube back from Green Park to Bethnal Green where my hotel was located.
+Arrived a day early to get some sightseeing in.
+Walked along the Thames past Tower Bridge, Parliament, and Big Ben.
+The weather was surprisingly good for London in August, so I kept going all the way to Buckingham Palace and took the tube back from Green Park to Bethnal Green where my hotel was.

 The city feels different than nine years ago.
-More international, way more crowded, and the pace feels faster.
-Shoreditch and Old Street have completely transformed - what used to be a grittier area is now basically tech startup central.
-Tons of co-working spaces, trendy coffee shops, and tech company offices everywhere.
+More international, way more crowded, faster pace.
+Shoreditch and Old Street have completely transformed — what used to be grittier is now tech startup central.
+Co-working spaces, trendy coffee shops, and tech company offices everywhere.

-Between conference sessions I explored the area around the venue a bit more.
-Grabbed lunch at Borough Market one day - still as good as I remembered, though definitely more touristy now.
-The food scene in London has really stepped up overall.
-Also took a quick trip to Camden Town one evening - still has that alternative vibe but obviously more commercialized.
+Between sessions I explored around the venue.
+Grabbed lunch at Borough Market one day — still great, though more touristy now.
+Took a quick trip to Camden Town one evening, which still has the alternative vibe but obviously more commercialized.

 Public transport worked well despite being packed.
-The Tube saved a lot of time getting around, though rush hour was brutal.
-Good reminder why I prefer Hamburg’s slightly more relaxed pace.
+The Tube saved a lot of time, though rush hour was brutal.
+Good reminder why I prefer Hamburg’s pace.

 image

 Cameron Balahan from Google kicked things off with “The Business of Go”.
-He made an interesting point about Go potentially becoming the language of choice for AI in production environments.
-Not just cloud infrastructure anymore -> the use cases are expanding.
+He made an interesting point about Go potentially becoming the language of choice for AI in production — not just cloud infrastructure anymore, the use cases are expanding.

 image image

-Boost Applications Performance with Profile Guided Optimization by Michael Pratt was excellent.
-He did a great job explaining PGO and how it actually works under the hood like function inlining, escape analysis and much more.
-This is the kind of optimization technique I can actually use at work without completely refactoring everything.
-I liked it a lot!
+Boost Applications Performance with Profile Guided Optimization by Michael Pratt — he explained how PGO works under the hood: function inlining, escape analysis, and more.
+The kind of optimization I can actually use at work without refactoring everything.

-Go Channels Slow Down with More CPUs by Grant Stephens was fascinating.
-He walked through a bizarre performance issue at Fastly where channel performance degraded with more CPUs due to internal locking.
-The problem analysis and storytelling style made it one of the most memorable talks.
+Go Channels Slow Down with More CPUs by Grant Stephens — a bizarre performance issue at Fastly where channel performance degraded with more CPUs due to internal locking.
+Great problem analysis and storytelling.
 A bit of Go internals, some detective work, and practical solutions.
+One of the most memorable talks.

-Production-Ready “Hello, World!” by Daniela Petruzalek was a clever exercise -> building a production-ready “Hello, World!” using only the Go standard library as a Kata.
+Production-Ready “Hello, World!” by Daniela Petruzalek — building a production-ready Hello World using only the standard library, as a kata.
 The interesting part was how it forces you to think about what “production-ready” actually means.
-Simple concept, but got me thinking about our own deployment standards.
+Simple concept, but it got me thinking about our own deployment standards.

-The venue worked well - The Brewery had decent acoustics and enough space to actually talk between sessions.
-Location was solid too, easy to get to and plenty of food options nearby.
+The venue worked well — decent acoustics and enough space to talk between sessions.
+Easy to get to, plenty of food nearby.

 Wrap-up

-GopherCon UK 2024 was worth the trip.
-Good technical content, practical insights, and a strong community vibe.
-Plus got to revisit London and see how much it’s changed over the past decade.
+Worth the trip.
+Good technical content, and I got to see how much London has changed over the past decade.

 #Personal #Go #Conferences